Separation of Employment

 Vacation pay

-Payment for any earned but unused vacation time will be provided to the employee through the regular College payroll cycle following the last day of employment and will be based on the employee's full time equivalent (FTE) status and base pay at the time of notice.
+Payment for any earned but unused vacation time will be provided to the employee through the regular payroll cycle following the last day of employment and will be based on the employee's full time equivalent (FTE) status and base pay at the time of notice.
 Unused personal time will not be paid.

 Policy ID